euler-xyz/euler-vault-kit/docs/whitepaper.md

 When evaluating whether a new or customised vault implementation is trustworthy, all the usual checks should be performed, such as verifying the code was audited, does not contain backdoors, etc. In addition, it is very important to verify that the `transfer` method does not invoke any external contracts that could run attacker code.
 This is because the EVK implementation [forgives](https://evc.wtf/docs/whitepaper#forgiveness) the account status check of an account after liquidation, and a malicious user could perform actions that get unexpectedly forgiven.

-For this reason, an important property of liquidation is that assets without an LTV can never be seized by liquidation (users can install any vaults in their EVC collateral set, trusted or not).
+For this reason, an important property of liquidation is that assets without an LTV can never be seized by the liquidator (users can install any vaults in their EVC collateral set, trusted or not).
 Collateral assets can have their LTVs reduced back to `0`, but this does not remove the ability to liquidate them, so this cannot be used to recover a vault that was installed as a collateral but then was subsequently found to be unsafe (because of a bug in its `transfer` method).

 #### Non-collateral Deposits